 Cylinder compression is so basic a lot of us overlook it.
 Here are a few wrong ways of looking at this important test.
 One, it isn't a test relegated to when your bike has a lot of miles on it.
 I hear this all the time.
-"No, I havenen't checked compression.
+"No, I haven't checked compression.
 My bike has only 12,000 miles on it."
 Wrong.
 It's important at any time, regardless of mileage.
 Rather than thinking of a compression test as a yardstick of old age, instead consider it a routine checkup able to catch any number of possible issues before they take you by surprise.
 Two, forget all that Internet nonsense about warming up the engine first.
-I don't know where that came from.
-With massive amounts of factory training, decades in the votech field, official oversight of the curriculum of the nation's largest mechanics training school and later responsible for all of the training of a Big Four manufacturer's 1200 dealers, not to mention over 45 years experience, I only just heard of this a few years ago.
-I can assure you no career tech warms up an engine to test cylinder compression.
+I know, some (though not all) Honda manuals advocate it, but no professional mechanic does this.
 Third, forget the teaspoon of oil.
 That's not really part of a compression test.
-It isn't even a good test, certainly not as good as the leakdown test it is trying to replace.
+It isn't even a good test, certainly not as good as the leakdown test that obviates it.
 Fourth, best practice is always to adjust the valve clearances before performing a compression test.
 Put them a little on the loose side.
 And use a good quality tester.
 Stay away from those rubber tipped jobs and testers with different sized screw-on adapters.

 Compression and carburetion